Why get an M.A. in communication?

 University of Texas (Austin), University of California (Davis), Texas A & M University, University of Maryland, and University of Houston Graduate School of Social Work.

 Press secretary, communication specialist, marketing specialist, public relations account executive, public information officer, copywriter, media preparation administrator, program coordinator, and faculty member.

 Graduate Program Overview

 The mission statement of the graduate program is to develop students with strong research and analytical capabilities who assume leadership roles in both professional and academic settings.
 In doing so, we will serve as a community resource for those interested in studying communication, a central component to all cultures and contemporary socie

 The Jack J. Valenti School of Communication at the University of Houston offers four Master’s degrees directed toward professional success in both academic and non-academic careers.
 The goal of the program is to produce graduate students who are able to move effectively into professional media positions, advance their current careers, teach in junior colleges or high schools, or enter into top doctoral programs.

 To date, our school has placed graduates into top-ranked Ph.D. programs as well as into non-academic positions in both public and private institutions.
 Regardless of the career goal, the graduate program broadens each student’s communication expertise through courses that improve conceptual, applied, and research skills—all of which are critical for successful careers in today’s information-oriented and changing global society.

-There are four major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, Health Communication Studies, and Speech Communication.
+There are four major areas of concentration within this program: Mass Communication Studies, Public Relations Studies, and Health Communication Studies.

 For more information, contact:

-Dr. Lan Ni, Director of Graduate Studies, at firstname.lastname@example.org
+Dr. Jennifer Vardeman-Winter, Director of Graduate Studies, at firstname.lastname@example.org